TERREMEMBER/znbase/docs/content/stable/admin/ysqlsh.md

 Since colons can legally appear in SQL statements, an apparent attempt at interpolation (that is, `:name`, `:'name'`, or `:"name"`) is not replaced unless the named variable is currently set.
 In any case, you can escape a colon with a backslash to protect it from substitution.

 The colon syntax for variables is standard SQL for embedded query languages, such as ECPG.
-The colon syntaxes for array slices and type casts are YugabyteDB extensions, which can sometimes conflict with the standard usage.
+The colon syntaxes for array slices and type casts are ZNbaseDB extensions, which can sometimes conflict with the standard usage.
 The colon-quote syntax for escaping a variable's value as an SQL literal or identifier is a `ysqlsh` extension.

 ## Prompting